 Some clients are fine with this, but for better implementation we recommend:

 - Placing your public link behind a gate (ie. an application form) so that the candidate can only access the link once they've submitted their contact information.

 - Advising candidates that only their first submission will be reviewed so they don't have an incentive to attempt the link multiple times.

-- Using a variant task or task randomizer in combination with your public link (and letting the candidate know that in advance) so that each new attempt gives the candidate completely different tasks so they don't have an incentive to try better their score.
+- Using a task randomizer in combination with your public link (and letting the candidate know that in advance) so that each new attempt gives the candidate completely different tasks so they don't have an incentive to try better their score.

 - Limiting access to the link by email address (so that candidates can only have one attempt per email).
 Contact firstname.lastname@example.org and we'll set that up for you.

 - Avoiding the use of prizes or competitive incentives which might bring the wrong sort of traffic to your public link.
 (We have better ways of doing that with CodeChallenges).